papandreou/body-parser/README.md

 ### bodyParser.urlencoded(options)

 Returns middleware that only parses `urlencoded` bodies.
-This parser accepts only UTF-8 encoding of the body and supports automatic inflation of `gzip` and `deflate` encodings.
+This parser accepts only UTF-8 and iso-8859-1 encoding of the body and supports automatic inflation of `gzip` and `deflate` encodings.

 The options are:

 - `extended` - parse extended syntax with the [qs](https://www.npmjs.org/package/qs#readme) module. (default: `true`, but using the default has been deprecated.
 Please research into the difference between `qs` and `querystring` and choose the appropriate setting)
+- `defaultCharset` - the default charset to parse as, if not specified in content-type.
+Must be either `utf-8` or `iso-8859-1`.
+The latter is only supported in `extended` mode. (default: `utf-8`)
 - `inflate` - if deflated bodies will be inflated. (default: `true`)
 - `limit` - maximum request body size. (default: `<100kb>`)
 - `parameterLimit` - maximum number of parameters. (default: `1000`)